Toddler development and milestones: your 33 month old

 If you’ve embarked on your little one’s toilet training journey, you can expect him to be completely toilet trained during the day.
 But keep the towels handy.
 Accidents are still likely to happen.

-As your 33-month-old enjoys physical play, encourage getting active in the playground.
+As your 2-year-and-9-month-old enjoys physical play, encourage getting active in the playground.
 He’ll love the swings and the slides.
 And he’ll probably try climbing everything, so be on your toes when it comes to safety.

 By now, your almost-three-year-old can run and stop suddenly.
 He’ll manage this without tripping or falling.
 He’ll also be able to maneuver while running, and avoid obstacles.